ruddarr/app/README.md

 ## Features

+- Manage movies and TV series
 - Browse upcoming releases in the calendar
 - Receive fine-grained notifications
 - Switch between multiple instances
 - Customize the app color scheme and appearance
-- Use Custom Headers to connect to reverse proxies
-- Synchronize settings/instances between devices
+- Synchronize settings/instances between devices (iCloud)
-- Automate actions using Shortcuts
+- Automate actions using Siri Shortcuts
+- Connect to reverse proxies using custom HTTP headers
+- Use Spotlight search to quickly jump to media
+- Fully localized, ready to be translated

 ## Localization